-When looking at the pH of other drinks, it is easy to see that flavored sparkling water is not much better for your teeth than the drinks that we know cause tooth damage.
+When looking at the pH of other drinks, it is easy to see that flavored sparkling water is not much better for your teeth than the drinks we know to cause tooth damage.
 Coke and Pepsi have a pH of 2.5, only slightly lower than the sparkling water people drink as an alternative.
-Orange juice, another known acidic drink has a pH of 3.5, making it slightly less acidic than sparkling water.
-If you’re thinking of switching from flavored sparkling water to regular flavored water, you should consider the fact that flavored water has a pH of 3.4, putting it in the tooth-damaging range as well.
-This study looked at flavored sparkling waters, and unflavored sparkling waters often have a more neutral pH, often above the 5.5 level that is damaging to tooth enamel.
+Orange juice, another known acidic drink, has a pH of 3.5, making it slightly less acidic than sparkling water.
+If you’re thinking of switching from flavored sparkling water to regular flavored water, you should consider that flavored water has a pH of 3.4, putting it in the tooth-damaging range as well.

 Of course, the safest drink for your teeth is regular unflavored water.
 Still, the ADA (American Dental Association) has discovered that unflavored sparkling water is also okay.
 Researchers put teeth in ordinary water and sparkling water to determine the differences in tooth damage.
 They found that there was very little difference in the enamel erosion.